SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-common-design-principles-part-1/rule.md

 ---
-seoDescription: "Understand the fundamentals of software design by learning the five SOLID principles: Single Responsibility Principle, Open-Closed Principle, Liskov Substitution Principle, Interface Segregation Principle, and Dependency Inversion Principle."
+seoDescription: Understand the fundamentals of software design by learning the five SOLID principles: Single Responsibility Principle, Open-Closed Principle, Liskov Substitution Principle, Interface Segregation Principle, and Dependency Inversion Principle.
 type: rule
 archivedreason:
 title: Do you know the common Design Principles?
 (Part 1)